 Researchers believe they’ve found a cure for FIP in cats.
-But you’ll have to go to Asia to get it.
+But you’ll have to order it from Asia to get it.

 Of all the awful diseases that can affect our cats, FIP is the absolute worst.
 It’s a cruel disease, and it’s almost always fatal.
 But after years of study, veterinarian Niels Pedersen, professor emeritus at the UC Davis School of Veterinary Medicine, says it’s time for FIP in cats to lose its lethal label.